jrudolph/sbt-cross-building/README.md

 to your ``project/plugins.sbt`` and you are ready to go.

-Set `sbtVersion in sbtPlugin` to the sbt version you want to build against.for example by running
+Set `sbtVersion in sbtPlugin` to the sbt version you want to build against.
+For example by running

     set sbtVersion in sbtPlugin := "0.11.0"

 in the sbt console.